ashawkey/stable-dreamfusion/readme.md

 # if you want to install manually, here is an example:
 pip install ./raymarching # install to python path (you still need the raymarching/ folder, since this only installs the built extension.)
 ```
+NOTE: if you use `setup.py` to install the extensions, do not forget to rerun installation after updating the source code! (in cases like `TypeError: grid_encode_forward(): incompatible function arguments`)

 ### Taichi backend (optional)
 Use [Taichi](https://github.com/taichi-dev/taichi) backend for Instant-NGP.
 It achieves comparable performance to CUDA implementation while **No CUDA** build is required.
 Install Taichi with pip: